origin1tech/pargv/EXAMPLES.md

 parse and execute a matching action.
 This is done for brevity sake and to help focus on the primary purpose of the example.

+You can view a [Video Tutorial](https://www.youtube.com/watch?v=c2tg32oNC8E) on YouTube also which may also help.

 ## Import or Require

 ES6 or TypeScript